The Most Effective Language Classes

 Language classes can be great because they can organize the language into sequenced instruction that builds the language from the bottom up.
 This can never happen in a typical immersion type environment.
-In immersion the language comes in any old way, and the learner attempts to make sense of what they hear, see and do.
-There are of course the language learners who can learn language in any situation but for the vast majority this is not the case.
+In immersion, the language comes in any old way, and the learner attempts to make sense of what they hear, see and do.
+There are of course the language learners who can learn a language in any situation but for the vast majority, this is not the case.

 So how would it be if we could have language classes which immersed the students in the second language AND taught the language in a concentrated way at the same time as teaching the learners how to learn in an immersion environment?
 That really would be something, wouldn’t it!

 The one approach I have found that can do all this is the Silent Way approach to teaching languages.
 Many of you may well not have heard of this approach, however, it has been used for nearly four decades all over the world.
 Some of you may well have heard of it but not really been exposed to the power of it.
 I won’t go into it here in much depth but I will provide you with some links below where you can check it out further.

 Very briefly, this approach to language learning (created by Dr. Caleb Gattegno):